lzl/piece/README.md

 ### Piece

-- Each user can create multiple clones.
+- Goal: Each user can create multiple clones.
-- Each clone would post its own pieces.
+- Goal: Each clone would post its own pieces.
+- Create a collection called Clones.

 ### Piece Reader